-The InkJoy range from Paper Mate gives you reliable, free-flowing pens with a clean finish.
+Where other pens may leave blobs of ink or bleed onto the paper, the InkJoy range from Paper Mate gives you reliable, free-flowing pens with a clean finish.
 They're the go-to for Mumsnetters and their children, and are ideal for the exam room when students need a dependable pen that will help them write as quickly as possible.

 9. Best back to school weekly planner: Moleskine 18-Month Weekly Planner

 Price: £14 | Buy now from Amazon

 “I'm another fan of the Moleskine planners with a week on one side and notes on the other.
 You can get them in a reasonable range of colours and have something embossed on the front.” rated by Londonmummy66

 Organisation is key when it comes to managing busy lives, and our Mumsnetters are full of great tips for staying on top of the day-to-day business of study, work or family life.